Julen Guerrero: Coaching career

 Immediately after retiring, Guerrero took charge of the Lezama youth ranks, leaving the post after two years.
 He was subsequently in charge of Spain's youths, working with the under-16s, under-15s and under-17s until his departure on 5 June 2023.

 On 20 June 2024, Guerrero was appointed manager of Amorebieta, recently relegated to Primera Federación.
 On 29 October, with only one win in ten matches and with his team bottom of the table, he was dismissed.

 Personal life

 Guerrero's younger brother, José Félix, was also a footballer and a midfielder.
 He was also brought up at Athletic Bilbao, but only appeared for the reserve team.

-Julen also opened the Restaurante Julen Guerrero in Zamudio, and worked as an online columnist for Eurosport.
+Guerrero also opened the Restaurante Julen Guerrero in Zamudio, and worked as an online columnist for Eurosport.
 His son Julen Jon Guerrero is also a midfielder who developed mainly at Real Madrid, represented Spain at youth levels and briefly played under his father at Amorebieta.

+On 16 April 2026, Guerrero's wife of 26 years Elsa Landabaso died; at the time of her death, both were aged 52.